 Event Day Tips & Information

-Blue Cross Broad Street Run participants and fans are encouraged to check System Status for real-time service information across the SEPTA system
+Blue Cross Broad Street Run participants are encouraged to check System Status for real-time service information across the SEPTA system

 Race details, tips, and security information are available on the official Blue Cross Broad Street Run website